kawu/hhu-dl-materials-2020/pre-trained/README.md

 ```
 Note the file is relatively large (4.2 GB) so the download can take some time.

+**WARNING**: The model is quite memory greedy and I wouldn't recommend using it
+if you haven't at least 16 GB of RAM on your personal computer.
+An alternative
+is to use a `fastText` model with [reduced
+dimensionality][fasttext-reduce-dim] (note that this typically lowers the
+results, though).
+You can download a reduced English model from
+[here][fasttext-en-100] (the reduced model provides embeddings of size 100).

 ### Basic usage

 To test the setup, open the Python interpreter, import the `fasttext` library,
 and try embedding some English words.

-**WARNING**: The model is quite memory greedy and I wouldn't recommend trying
-to use it if you haven't at least 16 GB of RAM on your personal computer.
-An
-alternative is to use a `fastText` model with [reduced
-dimensionality][fasttext-reduce-dim].  **TODO**: Provide a link to one such
-model for EN.

-You can find the overview of the usage of the Python `fasttext` module
+You can find the overview of the usage
-[here][fasttext-python-usage-overview].
+of the Python `fasttext` module [here][fasttext-python-usage-overview].
 ```python
 model = fasttext.load_model("cc.en.300.bin")
 model['asparagus']